taskcluster/azure-entities/README.md

 }, true);
 ```

+The `query` method returns an instance, just like `load`, which can be used for
+further operations such as `modify` or `remove`.

+If the second argument is false and the row already exists, the method fails
+with an error with `err.code === 'EntityAlreadyExists'`.

+#### modify

 The `modify` method modifies a row, given a modifier.
 The modifier is a
 function that is called with a clone of the entity as `this` and first
 argument, it should apply modifications to `this` (or first argument).
 This
 function shouldn't have side-effects (or these should be contained), as the
 `modifier` may be called more than once, if the update operation fails.

-This method will apply `modified` to a clone of the current data and attempt
+This method will apply `modifier` to a clone of the current data and attempt
 to save it.
 But if this fails because the entity have been updated by another
 process (the ETag is out of date), it'll reload the entity from the Azure
 table, invoke the modifier again, and try to save again.
 This model fits very